PauseAI/pauseai-website/src/posts/proposal.md

 ## Policy

-- **Ban the development and training of AI systems more powerful than GPT-4**, at least until the alignment problem is solved and the safety of such systems can be guaranteed.
+- **Ban the development and training of general AI systems more powerful than GPT-4**, at least until the alignment problem is solved and the safety of such systems can be guaranteed.
+Note that this **does not target narrow AI** systems, like image recognition used for diagnosing cancer.
   - [**Track the sales of GPUs**](https://arxiv.org/abs/2303.11341) and other hardware that can be used for AI training.
 This helps to enforce the ban on training.
 - **Ban training of AI systems on copyrighted material**.
 This helps with copyright issues, slows growing inequality and slows down progress towards superintelligence.
 - **Hold AI model creators liable** for criminal acts committed using their AI systems.
 This gives model creators more incentives to make sure their models are safe.
 - **Set up an international AI safety agency**, similar to the IAEA.
 This agency will be responsible for:
   - Periodic meetings to discuss the progress of AI safety research.
-  - Granting approval to conduct any new training run above a certain size (e.g. 1 billion parameters).
+  - Granting approval to do **deployments** and **new training runs** of AI models above a certain size (e.g. 1 billion parameters).
 - **Increase investments in AI safety research**.
 Right now, there exist only a few hundred AI safety researchers.
 This should become thousands.

 ## Long term policy